lumusitech/nvim-backup/README.md

-# 💤 LazyVim
+# 💤 LazyVim with custom tools - @lumusitech

-A starter template for [LazyVim](https://github.com/LazyVim/LazyVim).
+## TerminalPicker

-Refer to the [documentation](https://lazyvim.github.io/installation) to get started.
+Manage multiple floating terminals with the command `:TerminalPicker`